E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Even though I give clear instructions for homework, some NNES students hand in assignments that do not follow my instructions.
 How can I make sure that all my students understand instructions for assignments?

 • Hand out typed instructions that spell out the steps involved in the completion of the assignment.
-The hand-out can serve as a reference tool for students as well as for the tutors that may assist them with the assignment.
+The hand-out can serve as a reference tool for students as well as for the tutors who may assist them with the assignment.
 Click here to see an example of scaffolded instructions for NNES students.

 Back to the Top